- FINDING ART IN EVERYDAY TRAVEL

 Particularly important are art galleries that feature local artists.
 These artists are often inspired by their surroundings, so their work will reflect the destination but also their own viewpoint, providing an excellent window into how locals themselves view their home.

 Visiting an art gallery can be a trying adventure, however.
-Many are quite snooty, and unless you're decked out in designer clothing, you may feel like the diner seated next to the potted palm.
+Some can be snooty, and unless you’re decked out in designer clothing, you may feel like the diner seated next to the potted palm.
 So seek out the right gallery and believe me, they do exist, and are part of a trend of galleries for the people or the community.

 My favorite little art gallery is hidden in an industrial area in southwestern France, in the Basque country, in the small town of Anglet.
 You’d never know it was there if you hadn’t heard about it.
 It is warm and welcoming, and you get the feeling management actually wants you to come in, dirty hiking shoes and all.
 If you’re ever in that part of the world, please drop by ArtTraffik and say Hi to Laurent from me, or check them out online for a great selection of emerging artists who are actually affordable.